wakaflocka17/DLA_DEEPFAKEDETECTION/README.md

 │   │   ├── fake/       # Fake faces extracted for Test-Challenge
 │
-│── documentation/      # Documentation, reports, extra material │── models/             # Saved models (es. file .pth) │── scripts/            # Scripts (training, preprocessing, ecc.)
+│── documentation/      # Documentation, reports, extra material │── logs/               # Folder to track the accuracy of the assessment and the loss you have during training │── models/             # Saved models (es. file .pth) │── scripts/            # Scripts (training, preprocessing, ecc.)
 │── notebooks/          # Jupyter Notebook for debugging and testing